icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         to identify the one that is most constraining.
         - You will need to review the NEON architecture (which we discussed in class and in {doc}`walk_through`) and reason  about what resources it has available to be used on each cycle.
-Think about how vectorizing triggers the number of computations a NEON unit can do in parallel.
+Think about how vectorization could exploit the set of computations a NEON unit can do in parallel.
         ```
     6. What speedup do you expect your application can achieve if the compiler is able to
         achieve the resource bound identified in 3e?
 (5 lines)